 - Intel® C++ Compiler (icc).
 For installation, additional libraries may be required.
 See the icc Installation Guide found in the Documentation directory under the compiler installation. - IBM® Advance ToolChain for Powerlinux.
 This is a set of open source development tools and runtime libraries which allows users to take leading edge advantage of IBM's latest POWER hardware features on Linux.
 To install it, see the IBM official installation document. - libpcap headers and libraries (libpcap-devel) to compile and use the libpcap-based poll-mode driver.
-This driver is disabled by default and can be enabled by setting CONFIG\RTE\LIBRTE\PMD\PCAP=y in the build time config file.
+This driver is disabled by default and can be enabled by setting CONFIG_RTE_LIBRTE_PMD_PCAP=y in the build time config file. - libarchive headers and library are needed for some unit tests using tar to get their resources.